Zach Witkoff

-Zach Witkoff (born May 21, 1993) is an American businessman and co-founder of the cryptocurrency firm World Liberty Financial (WLF).
+Zach Witkoff (born May 21, 1993) is an American businessman who co-founded World Liberty Financial (WLF), a cryptocurrency firm co-owned by the Donald Trump family.
+WLF has stirred controversy for multiple conflicts of interest controversies in relation to the Trump family.

 Early life and education

 Witkoff is the son of real estate investor and lawyer Steve Witkoff and lawyer Lauren Rappoport.
-He attended the University of Miami.
+He holds a degree in business administration from the University of Miami's Herbert Business School.